Tronald/CoordinateSharp/README.md

 ### Guides

-Check out the [CoordinateSharp Developer Guide](https://www.coordinatesharp.com/DeveloperGuide) for more detailed instructions on using CoordinateSharp.
+Check out the [CoordinateSharp Developer Guide](https://www.coordinatesharp.com/DeveloperGuide) for more detailed instructions on the usage and abilities of CoordinateSharp.

 You may also view the [Documentation](https://www.coordinatesharp.com/Help/index.html) for a more in depth look at CoordinateSharp's structure.